ncarll/reactive-microservice/README.md

 - Start the client services ``account-service`` and ``profile-service``
 - Start the ``gateway-service``

 Order is theoretically not important, but it takes time for the services to discover each other.
-If you're impatient or frequently restarting a service, you may find the registrations to get outdated and return incorrect responses or statuses.
+If you're impatient or frequently restarting a service, you may find the registrations get outdated and return incorrect responses or statuses.
 Safest bet is to restart all of the them.
 These are small services; it's fast.

 ## Links
 - URIs starting with ``/account`` are directed to the ``account-service``.